FHC Project Examples

 Fire sprinkler system in a tree pipe work configuration

-Fire sprinkler systems often use tree pipe work configuration in the system design, and although this configuration is not as hydraulically efficient as a loop or grid system, it still has its uses.
+Fire sprinkler systems often use a tree pipework configuration in their design.
+Although this configuration is not as hydraulically efficient as a loop or grid system, it still has its uses.

 For complex buildings such as schools, residential care homes and systems that require a dry fire sprinkler installation, a tree system can be the way to go.
-The pipe work in tree work configurations can be sized in a conventional way by using pre-sized pipe tables for the number of sprinkler heads or by fully calculating the hydraulics by hand without much difficulty, but even for small systems, they are still very time-consuming and prone to human error.
+The pipework in tree-work configurations can be sized conventionally using pre-sized pipe tables for the number of sprinkler heads, or by fully calculating the hydraulics by hand, though even for small systems, this is still very time-consuming and prone to human error.

-By using FHC you have all the advantages of full hydraulic calculations in helping you reduce your pipe sizes and/or the water demand.
-Furthermore, the calculations will not have the human error factor and will only take a fraction of a second to calculate, allowing you, the designer, more time to optimise the system and reduce costs.
+By using FHC, you gain all the advantages of full hydraulic calculations to help you reduce your pipe sizes and/or water demand.
+Furthermore, the calculations will not include human error and will take only a fraction of a second to complete, allowing you, the designer, more time to optimise the system and reduce costs.

 Deluge fire protection system